[This captures the heart of the

 take this into account can be lethal.
 Corps do not have codes of

 honor.
 Contacts will not tell you everything they know.
-THINGS ARE

 NOT AS THEY SEEM---if they are, you're not playing a cyberpunk game.

-The time travel thing bothered me because it just didn't belong in
+The time travel thing bothered me

 the game.
 Now, I enjoy some cross-genre games, and a Shadowrun/time